Stroke & Vascular Disorders

 Heart valve repair and replacement have been performed for several decades.
 The incidence of neurologic complications after heart valve surgery is less documented in the literature compared to the complications after coronary artery bypass surgery.

-Transcatheter aortic valve replacement is less invasive and used for symptomatic aortic stenosis with high surgical risk.
-In a metanalysis and systematic review, in patients with low and intermediate risk, transcatheter aortic valve replacement had a similar rate of neurologic complications and mortality, a lower risk of acute myocardial infarction and acute kidney failure, but a higher risk of arterial complications (131).
-Similarly, in another matanalysis and systematic review of patients with low risk, transcatheter aortic valve replacement and surgical aortic valve replacement had similar neurologic risks (106).
+In a metanalysis and systematic review, TAVR in patients with low and intermediate risk, had a similar rate of neurologic complications and mortality, a lower risk of acute myocardial infarction, and acute kidney failure, but a higher risk of arterial complications (165).
+Similarly, in another metanalysis and systematic review of patients at low risk, transcatheter aortic valve replacement and surgical aortic valve replacement had similar neurologic complications (135).
+In a study of DWI lesions seen on MRI after aortic valve replacement in 38% of patients., the preoperative T2 white matter lesions volume is related to the number of perioperative DWI lesions (153).

 Radiofrequency ablation for atrial fibrillation.